JuliaInv/Multigrid.jl/README.md

 # Multigrid.jl

 A multigrid package in Julia.
-Uses shared memory parallelism using OMP and ParSpMatVec.jl.
+Uses shared memory parallelism using OMP and [`ParSpMatVec`] (https://github.com/JuliaInv/ParSpMatVec.jl) .

 Includes:
 1) Geometric multigrid on a regular mesh.